-Stage Four: Complaint Heard by Trust Board's Complaints Committee stage three investigation.
-The Chair of Governors will write acknowledging that the complaint has been received and confirm that the matter will progress to be heard by the Turst Board's Complaints Committee.
+Stage Four: Complaint Heard by Trust Board's Complaints Committee

+Where a complainant remains dissatisfied with the outcome of a complaint at stage three they should write further to the Chair of Trustees within 10 school days of receipt of the decision of the stage three investigation.
+The Chair of Trustees will write acknowledging that the complaint has been received and confirm that the matter will progress to be heard by the Turst Board's Complaints

+Committee.
 The letter will explain that the complainant has the right to submit any further documents or information relevant to the complaint.
 A deadline for submission of these documents will be given, which should be at least 5 school days before the hearing.